FractionEstate/Super-Cardano-node/README.md

 - **Idiomatic Rust:** The codebase is written in **Rust 2024 edition**, adhering to the latest language features and best practices.
 This ensures maximum performance, safety, and concurrency.
 - **Strict Modularity:** Each component is developed as a separate module with clear boundaries and responsibilities, facilitating easier maintenance and evolution.
 - **Async/Await Everywhere:** The entire I/O stack is asynchronous, using Rust's `async`/`await` syntax for non-blocking operations, backed by the **Tokio** runtime.
-- **Multi-Era Protocol Support:** The node natively understands and can switch between different Cardano eras (Byron, Shelley, Allegra, Mary, Alonzo, Conway), with a hard fork combinator seamlessly integrating changes.
+- **Multi-Era Protocol Support:** The node natively understands and can switch between different Cardano eras (Byron, Shelley, Allegra, Mary, Alonzo, Babbage, Conway), with a hard fork combinator seamlessly integrating changes.
 - **Ouroboros Consensus:** Implements the **Praos** and **BFT** variants of the Ouroboros consensus algorithm, with hooks for future extensibility.
 - **Extended UTXO Model:** Full support for Cardano's EUTXO model, including multi-asset support and Plutus script integration.
 - **Persistent ChainDB:** Utilizes an on-disk, asynchronous database for storing blockchain data, with support for rollbacks and fast sync.